Hardmath123/hardmath123.github.io/content/indefinite.md

 In most cases, I agree with you wholeheartedly.
 I am thankful for both the feedback you offered and the criticism you kept to yourself.

-But--you can check this yourself--these pieces can still be seen in their full, unmodified glory.
+But---you can check this yourself---these pieces can still be seen in their full, unmodified glory.

 Their persistence is not a reflection of any dogmatic sentiments regarding